 Calcium ascorbate is also a buffered form of vitamin C, like sodium ascorbate, that is more gentle on the stomach.
 Both of these forms are the best choices for those with gut damage, Leaky Gut or intestinal issues.

 Ascorbic acid is a generally acceptable source of vitamin C, however finding a pure form is getting harder and harder in America due to the increasing use of GMO and synthetic chemicals.
 According to The Journal of Chemical Technology and Biotechnology, “Vitamin C (ascorbic acid) is produced via a combination of chemical reactions and fermentation processes.”
 (Volume 53, Issue 4, pages 313–327, 1992).
-If ascorbic acid makes you feel tired or a general heaviness it could to be related to the sourcing of ascorbic acid from corn starch or corn syrup.
-This author has major reactions with corn syrup, however, have no adverse effects from this product.
+If ascorbic acid makes you feel tired or a general heaviness it could be related to the sourcing of ascorbic acid from corn starch or corn syrup.
+This author has major reactions with corn syrup, however, has no adverse effects from this product.
 Ascorbic acid that reads “L-Ascorbic Acid Powder” is generally sourced from GMO corn.

 Gummy vitamins can easily be made by using a simple recipe for gummies: